Structural asymmetry as a fraud signature: detecting collusion with Heron's Information Coefficient: Heron comparison in real data

 Supposing a Poisson behavior, the probability of that element interacting with another depends only on the node itself as we count its frequency of participation.
 However, the probability of the elements participating in the same bidding when there is collusion differs from this uniform connectivity, affecting the system's topology.

 To capture how different a random network composed of Poisson-like elements is from the real interaction between the elements, we built a $G_P$ network (Poisson network) from the fact that the probability of a link existing between two companies depends only on the number of times they participate in a contest.
 This network is compared with the real $G_R$ network where the probability of a link occurring is given by the fraction of its weight ($w$) by the total number of bids.
-More specifically, be $G=(V,E,W_v,W_e)$ the bidding network of an item where $V$ is the set of vertices, $E$ the set of links, $W_v$ the set of the number of bids that each vertex participated and $W_e$ the number of times the link $e$ occurred, $G_P=(V,E)$ the unweighted, where the probability of a link occurring is Poisson and $G_R$ the real network.
+More specifically, let $G=(V,E,W_v,W_e)$ be the bidding network of an item where $V$ is the set of vertices, $E$ the set of links, $W_v$ the set of the number of bids that each vertex participated in and $W_e$ the number of times the link $e$ occurred, $G_P=(V,E)$ the unweighted, where the probability of a link occurring is Poisson and $G_R$ the real network.
 We then compare the Heron's values for these two different networks generations.
-Table \ref{tabela} compares the real bidding network with a Poisson one, showcasing how our coefficient could be used in a yearly comparison.
-In practical terms, the competent authorities should further investigate a deviating behavior because the real-world network's dynamics in bidding processes do not possess a uniformly random distribution.
+Table \ref{tabela} presents the evolution of $H_{real}$ versus the expected $H_{null}$.
+We report the ratio $H_{real}/H_{null}$ to illustrate the magnitude of structural deviation.
+Bold values indicate statistical significance ($p < 0.05$), determined via a Z-test against the null ensemble distribution.
+A ratio significantly greater than 1.0 implies that the information geometry of the real network is fundamentally more complex than what can be explained by simple participation rates, warranting further investigation by competent authorities.